 Using with eInk Display

-If you have an eInk display is attached to a Pi or other device and the necessary drivers and libraries are installed, you can fetch a screenshot with the current calendar using Firefox:
+Once the eInk display is attached to the Pi and the necessary drivers and libraries are installed, you can fetch a screenshot with the current calendar using:

 firefox --headless --screenshot --window-size=600,448 'https://7-calendar-cafe.glitch.me/'